mattja/nsim/README.rst

 -  Auto-generate multiple simulations covering a lattice of points in parameter space, to run in parallel.

--  Directly support SDEs expressed in Ito form.
-(Currently need to write it in Stratonovich form as an intermediate step before simulating in nsim)

 -  Optionally allow the equations to be specified and integrated in C, for speed

--  | Write statistical analyses applying to ensembles of repeated SDE simulations
-   | (First will improve the ``distob`` package to add a DistArray class, allowing a single ndarray to be spread across the cluster)

 Thanks
 ------